tjk/vue-o2c/README.md

 **WORK IN PROGRESS** -- the following is not done:

-- bunch of stuff not implemented (including watchers)
+- bunch of stuff still not implemented (working through case by case)
 - publish package correctly (pretty important)
 - data() preamble -- if there is premable maybe just create refs then use the function to set them
 - handle setup() in options api